Skip to content Skip to footer

 Utility Vehicle VSE/Pony

-A class where entries are judged primarily on suitability of equine to provide a pleasant drive.
+Class entries are judged primarily on suitability of equine to provide a pleasant drive.
 Shown both ways of ring at walk, slow trot, working trot and strong trot.
 To stand quietly on the rail and in line and to rein back.
 Turnout may be chosen for individual work.
 Judged 70% on equine performance, manners and way of going; 20% on condition and fit of harness and vehicle: 10% on neatness of attire.

 Pleasure Driving Reinsmanship